Yusuf I of Granada: Early life

 Abu al-Hajjaj Yusuf ibn Ismail was born on 29 June 1318 (28 Rabi al-Thani 718 AH) in the Alhambra, the fortified royal palace complex of the Nasrid dynasty of the Emirate of Granada.
 He was the third son of the reigning sultan, Ismail I, and a younger brother of the future Muhammad IV.
 Ismail had four sons and two daughters, but Yusuf was the only child of his mother, Bahar.
 She was an umm walad (freed concubine) originally from the Christian lands, described as "noble in good deeds, chastity and equanimity" by Yusuf's vizier, the historian Ibn al-Khatib.
 When Ismail was assassinated in 1325, he was succeeded by the ten-year old Muhammad, who ruled until he too was assassinated in 25 August 1333, when he was en route back to Granada after repulsing a Castilian siege of Gibraltar, jointly with the Marinids of Morocco.

-Ibn al-Khatib described the young Yusuf as "white-skinned, naturally strong, had a fine figure and an even finer character", with large eyes, dark straight hair and a thick beard.
+Ibn al-Khatib described the young Yusuf as "dark skinned, naturally strong, had a fine figure and an even finer character", with large eyes, dark straight hair and a thick beard.
 He further wrote that Yusuf liked to "dress with elegance", was interested in art and architecture, was a "collector of arms", and "had some mechanical ability".
 Before his accession, Yusuf lived in his mother's house.